 Latisha O'Connor, Associate Clinical Social Worker ACSW 71520

-Latisha specializes in therapy for the pre-and postpartum period and is trained in perinatal mood and anxiety disorders (anxiety, depression, trauma, OCD, bipolar, and psychosis).
-Perinatal is the time from conception to one year postpartum.
-She believes anyone bringing a baby into a family deserves quality mental health care.
-She ensures there’s a good therapeutic fit for the client, then tailors the treatment to their needs through holding space for grief and loss, providing empathy, gentle challenging, psychoeducation, being curious, and collaborating on problem solving.
+Latisha specializes in therapy during pregnancy and postpartum and is a certified perinatal mental health provider (PMH-C).
+She believes bringing a baby into a family is a major life transition that warrants therapeutic support.
+She tailors treatment to a client’s needs through holding space for grief and loss, providing empathy, gentle challenging, psychoeducation, being curious, and collaborating on problem solving.

 Latisha earned her Master of Social Work at University of Southern California, a Master of Business Administration at Grantham University while on active duty in the Air Force, and her Bachelor of Science from University of Portland.
 Prior to private practice, she worked at Los Angeles Country Department of Mental Health and with veterans and military families at the Cohen Military Family Clinic and U.S. Vets.

 Latisha brings unique life experiences from her time in the military, living abroad, and working in corporate America.
 She’s a parent, a partner, an ally, and a confidant.
 She operates under a trauma-informed care philosophy and has an eclectic approach that includes psychodynamic therapy, motivational interviewing, cognitive behavioral therapy, and mindfulness.
 She believes therapy is a vital part of self-care and that when we care for ourselves, we learn self-compassion and are better equipped to care for others.